 I hired a coach.
-I committed to living fearlessly and in alignment with my deepest truth.
+I committed to living fearlessly and dreaming bigger than I had ever before.
 I committed to following my inner compass, no matter how immensely uncomfortable that feels at times.
-I committed to taking a more holistic approach to myself - getting out of my head and into my heart and spirit more.
+And I started to take holistic approach to myself personally and professionally - getting out of my head and into my heart and spirit more.

 I know that if this is possible for me, it is possible for you.